cncf/tag-security/assessments/projects/open-telemetry/self-assessment.md

 ## Overview

-OpenTelementry is an observability framework and toolkit that helps developers understand application behavior by instrumenting, generating, and exporting telemetry data for applications using OpenTelementry.
+OpenTelemetry is an observability framework and toolkit that helps developers understand application behavior by instrumenting, generating, and exporting telemetry data for applications using OpenTelemetry.

 ### Background